brymck/finansu/index.md

 #summary FinAnSu's web import functionality for quote history.

-Note: Before proceeding, please read the section on [ArrayFormulas array formulas] if you are unfamiliar with their usage.
+Note: Before proceeding, please read the section on [array formulas](ArrayFormulas) if you are unfamiliar with their usage.

 `QuoteHistory`
 --------------